 Understanding addiction is difficult for anyone who does not know what it is like to rely on an outside substance to get through the day.
 The thing is, addiction is not one size fits all.
 Not every addict is violent, drowsy or slurring their words.
 Not every addict is living off the government and wearing dirty clothes.

 You see, addiction provides an escape.
-Regardless of your background, skin colour, wealth or career status, the pressures in life are there and the drugs, alcohol, food and other substances that provide a relief and escape walk right alongside those pressures.
+Regardless of your background, skin color, wealth or career status, the pressures in life are there and the drugs, alcohol, food and other substances that provide relief and escape walk right alongside those pressures.

-Most high-functioning addicts are also in denial about their addiction, so would never see the real benefits in attending recovery centers or other support systems to help break them out of their cycle.
-There has to be an identified and recognised problem before help is sought, and a high-functioning addict doesn’t believe there is a problem.
+Most high-functioning addicts are also in denial about their addiction, so would never see the real benefits of attending recovery centers or other support systems to help break them out of their cycle.
+There has to be an identified and recognized problem before help is sought, and a high-functioning addict doesn’t believe there is a problem.
 They are maintaining their job and their success.

 They are maintaining their marriage and not slacking on family commitments.
 The bills are paid, and their addiction doesn’t seem to consume every penny that they earn.
 The trouble is, with all this denial comes the fact that they are still putting themselves at risk every day.

-Their psychological wellbeing as well as their physical wellbeing are at great risk, even if that isn’t apparent right now.
+Their psychological well-being, as well as their physical well-being, are at risk, even if that isn’t apparent right now.
 While it isn’t always easy to spot, a high-functioning addict still gives off telltale signs that they are in trouble.